 Therefore, when an emotion bubbles up to your consciousness, turn towards it, rather than away.
 Acknowledge it and allow it to exist.
 Examine how the emotion translates to physical sensations in your body.
 If you feel a rush of anxiety, how does it affect you?
 Does your heart start to beat faster?
 Does your breathing start to stumble?

 Meditation and mindfulness practices are often portrayed as a person sitting cross-legged and eyes closed in the center of a quiet room surrounded with candles.
 While this is an effective setting to gain an insight into your present body, it is not necessary.
 If you are a person who really appreciates nature and fnds it easier to center him/herself onto the present in the outdoors, then this may be for you.

-One advantage to being mindful outdoors is the factors that come into play in the outdoors that you can acknowledge and subsequently listen to your body’s response elicited by the factor.
+When you find yourself present in the outdoors that you can acknowledge and subsequently listen to your body’s response elicited by the factor.
 For example, if there are birds chirping, how, if at all, does your body react to it?